In addition to being celebrated as a

 Nativity when He was born of the Virgin Mary?

-we talk about it in church, and that's where I'd like to talk about
+our heads when we talk about it in church, and that's where I'd like to talk

-your 'favorite word?'….Clearly the Speaker was panic-stricken as to define the
+not address your 'favorite word?'….Clearly the Speaker was panic-stricken as to

 decisions she said later in that same speech--kind of makes it hard to